DevPedroVII/DevPedroVII/README.md

 Você pode encontrar mais informações sobre minha formação e experiência no meu perfil do LinkedIn: https://www.linkedin.com/in/pedro-nascimento-059036169/
 Ficarei feliz em me conectar e discutir oportunidades de colaboração e crescimento em conjunto.
 Contate-me por meio do LinkedIn ou do meu endereço de e-mail Pedro.carvalho161@gmail.com.
 Estou ansioso para construir um futuro de sucesso na área de Análise de Dados e Sistemas.

+Hello!
+My name is Pedro Vinicius Carvalho Gomes Nascimento, and I am a student of Data Analysis and Systems at Wyden Unifanor EAD, with an expected graduation date in 2025.
+I am passionate about technology, data analysis, and system development, and I am committed to advancing my career in this dynamic field.

+Academic Background:

+Course: Data Analysis and Systems (Ongoing)
+Institution: Wyden Unifanor EAD
+Expected Graduation: 2025
+Technical Skills:

+Programming Languages: I have knowledge in several programming languages, including Java, JavaScript, CSS, HTML, and I have basic knowledge of Python and Ruby.
+Additional Courses: I completed a Java course on Udemy, which provided me with a solid foundation in this language.
+I also participated in the Labenu Full Stack Boot Camp, where I honed my skills in web development.
+Languages: I am currently studying English, with a basic and intermediate proficiency level.
+This allows me to effectively communicate and understand technical resources in English.
+Geographical Availability:

+I have the flexibility and availability for relocations to any region in Brazil or even internationally.
+I am open to opportunities that can broaden my horizons and professional experiences.
+I am currently seeking an internship or junior position in the field of Data Analysis and Systems.
+My goal is to apply the knowledge gained throughout my education and contribute to challenging projects within a dedicated team.

+You can find more information about my education and experience on my LinkedIn profile: https://www.linkedin.com/in/pedro-nascimento-059036169/

+I would be delighted to connect and discuss collaboration and growth opportunities together.
+Please feel free to contact me via LinkedIn or my email address at pedro.carvalho161@gmail.com.
+I am looking forward to building a successful future in the field of Data Analysis and Systems.